 - Tips for Starting: Start with high-value crops like herbs and leafy greens, invest in quality automation systems, and target local restaurants and grocery stores.

 Aquaculture or fish farming is the cultivation of fish in a regulated setting (pond, tanks, or enclosures in the sea) to produce fish on a commercial basis.
-This Agriculture Business Ideas involve many species such as salmon, tilapia, catfish and shrimp depending on the demand of the local market and the environment.
+These agriculture business ideas involve many species such as salmon, tilapia, catfish and shrimp, depending on the demand of the local market and the environment.
 The current aquaculture facilities employ the use of recirculating aquaculture system (RAS), biofloc technology and automated feeders in order to maximize fish production and reduce the level of environmental impact.

-The business needs to pay close attention to the quality of water, the health of the fish, and feeding patterns to guarantee maximum output.
+The business needs to closely monitor water quality, fish health, and feeding patterns to ensure maximum output.
 Fish farming provides the producer with a variety of revenues in the form of direct sales, processing and value added products such as fish meal and fish oil

 - Why it’s trending now: Rising protein demand and declining wild fish stocks make aquaculture essential for meeting global seafood consumption needs.